Kidoz-SDK/KIDOZ_Android_SDK_Example-Android-Studio/README.md

  mFeedButton.setFeedButtonSizeDp(70);
 ```

-For advanced use of the `Feed View` you can get a reference to `FeedView` by calling this method on the `FeedButton` reference:
+For advanced use of the `FeedView` you can get a reference to `FeedView` class by calling this method on the `FeedButton` reference:

 ```java
 FeedView mFeedView = mFeedButton.getFeedView();
 ```

-It's recommended to use KIDOZ's default button - the `Feed Button` which is a custom animatable button.
+It's recommended to use KIDOZ's default button - the `FeedButton` which is a custom animatable button.

 #KIDOZ Banner View
 <a href="url"><img src="https://s3.amazonaws.com/kidoz-cdn/sdk/sdk_banner_preview.png" align="right" height="80" width="445" ></a>